 The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

-Continue reading to learn about events that happen on the Father’s Day weekend.
-Or, for suggestions on what to give dad, see our article about Father’s Day Gift Ideas.
+Continue reading to learn about events that happen on the Father’s Day weekend, or see our article about What’s Happening This Weekend.
+Or, see our article about Father’s Day Gift Ideas for suggestions on what to give dad.

 Below is information about the following Father’s Day Events: